-This valuation reflects the provisions of the Plan as at December 31, 2017.
-Some minor amendments have been made to the Plan since the previous valuation in relation to marriage breakdown, purchase of prior service and the addition of CBU and Sherbrooke as employers.
-None of these changes affect the valuation assumptions or calculations.
-We are not aware of any other pending definitive or virtually definitive amendments coming into effect during the period covered by this report.
+This valuation reflects the provisions of the Plan as at December 31, 2018.
+The Plan has not been amended since the date of the previous valuation, and we are not aware of any pending definitive or virtually definitive amendments coming into effect during the period covered by this report.
 The Plan provisions are summarized in Appendix D.